NooraJumppanen/animals/README.md

 # Animal cards

-A school work at React class in Business College Helsinki.
+A school assignment at React class in Business College Helsinki.

 ## Technologies used